Particular/Workshop/exercises/02 - Publish-Subscribe.md

 ## Exercise 02.2 - Handle the `OrderSubmittedEvent`

-In this exercise we'll handle the `OrderSubmittedEvent` by logging the information in the `OrderSubmittedHandler` class in `Divergent.Shipping` project and in the `OrderSubmittedHandler` class in `Divergent.Sales` project.
+In this exercise you'll handle the `OrderSubmittedEvent` by logging the information in the `OrderSubmittedHandler` class in `Divergent.Shipping` project and in the `OrderSubmittedHandler` class in `Divergent.Sales` project.
 Then we'll extend handler implementation in the `Divergent.Finance` project in order to process the payment by using provided `GetAmount()` method and `ReliablePaymentClient` class.

 **1)** Have a look at the `OrderSubmittedHandler` class in the `Divergent.Shipping` project.